cstsunfu/intc/README_en.md

 * Neovim

 `Neovim` is powerful and easy to extend, and the community has provided very friendly support for `LSP`.
-Refer to `plugins/neovim` for specific instructions.
+Refer to [neovim config](plugins/neovim) for specific instructions.

 * VSCode

 `VSCode` can also support `LSP` by installing the corresponding plugin for `intc-lsp`.
-Refer to `plugins/vscode` for specific instructions.
+Refer to [vscode extension](plugins/vscode) for specific instructions.

 * Other IDEs and Editors